SohamPawgi15/Uni-Assignment-Questions/README.md

-For Q.2 assignment questions of Zone Plate Animation
+For Q.2 of 1.py assignment  questions of Zone Plate Animation

 ## Requirements